farosch/German-Zipcode-Database/README.md

 This is a MySQL zipcode database for german addresses containing city, state and provinces

 ## Query examples:
-* SELECT * FROM zip.joined where Zipcode like 78052;
+* SELECT * FROM zip.joined WHERE Zipcode LIKE '78052';
 * SELECT * FROM zip.zipcode INNER JOIN zip.city ON zip.zipcode.city_id=zip.city.id WHERE zip.city.name LIKE 'Miltenberg';

 ## Database structure